I’ve found that black rice is super popular right now, and it’s no wonder why.

 Most grocery stores sell the regular, non-glutinous type.
 I found mine at my local store in the same section with the quinoa, wild rice, and other grains.

 If you can’t find it at your local supermarket, look to specialty Asian markets or local natural food stores.
 Many of the natural food stores sell it in bulk, which can be much more affordable.

-Want to know how to make other types of rice in the electric pressure cooker?
+Want to know how to make other types of grain varieties in the electric pressure cooker?
 Try these how-to’s from Foodal next:

-Have you ever tried forbidden rice before?
+Have you ever tried this type before?
 Tell us your favorite way to serve it in the comments below!